-- Current Engineering Technician IV grandfathered at Pay Grade 15. - Current Transportation Services Working Foreman/Engineering Technician grandfathered at Pay Grade 16. - Except where specifically noted in this agreement, the Employment Standards Act will apply for any and all conditions associated with the employment of Guards and Matrons.
-(Revised March 1, 2007)
+- Current Transportation Services Working Foreman/Engineering Technician grandfathered at Pay Grade 16. - Except where specifically noted in this agreement, the Employment Standards Act will apply for any and all conditions associated with the employment of Guards and Matrons.

-SCHEDULE "B" HOURLY RATE
+SCHEDULE "B" HOURLY RATE Effective March 1